The High Ambitions of Multi Talented Women

 It's too singular.
 Not based on multiplicity.

-I have had people tell me over the years "you should be a writer, or you should be an interior designer or should be a teacher".
+I’ve had people tell me over the years "you should be a writer, or you should be an interior designer or should be a teacher".
 The worst one I've heard is that I should go into politics.
 Gawd!
 No, thanks.
 Can you imagine?

 However, like all multi-talented people, there are a number of things I can do and want to do.
 This often makes other people see you as unambitious and insensible.